 Now, the \gls{qoi} is itself a \gls{rv} and we are interested in quantifying uncertainty, e.g. by computing its moments, \gls{pdf}, quantiles, etc. In the case where the \gls{qoi} is smooth (ideally, analytic) with respect to the input \glspl{rv}, spectral \gls{uq} methods \cite{lemaitre2010, xiu2010} may be employed.
 Then, $J$ is particularly well suited to be approximated by polynomials such that

 where $\Psi_m:\Xi \rightarrow \mathbb R$ are multivariate polynomials and \mbox{$s_m \in \mathbb{C}$} the associated coefficients, and fast convergence can be expected.
 Once an approximation in the form of \eqref{eq:mtermsapprox} is available, it can be used as an inexpensive substitute of the original computational model for sampling-based computations.
 Alternatively, some statistical information regarding the \gls{qoi} can be derived directly from the coefficients.
-In the context of the present work, we will use approximations in the form of \eqref{eq:mtermsapprox}, based either on \gls{gpc} \cite{blatman2011, debusschere2004, lemaitre2001, migliorati2014, xiu2002} or on sparse grid interpolation \cite{babuska2010, barthelmann2000, bungartz2004, chkifa2014, klimke2005, narayan2014, nobile2008, schieche2012, xiu2005}, both of which can be combined with a conformal mapping.
+In the context of the present work, we will use approximations in the form of \eqref{eq:mtermsapprox} based on sparse grid interpolation \cite{babuska2010, barthelmann2000, bungartz2004, chkifa2014, klimke2005, narayan2014, nobile2008, schieche2012, xiu2005}, which can be combined with a conformal mapping.